sdarlington/sdarlington.github.io/content/posts/2008-10-06-cycling-from-czech-republic-to-germany-decin-to-pirna.md

 [![Königstein Fortress](https://i0.wp.com/farm8.staticflickr.com/7202/6782217650_de949ac178.jpg?resize=333%2C500)](http://www.flickr.com/photos/stephendarlington/6782217650/ "Königstein Fortress by stephendarlington, on Flickr")

 I stop in Königstein to see the [fortress](http://www.festung-koenigstein.de/museum/en/).
 As you would imagine, the fortress is on the top of a rather large hill.
-So hilly in fact that a comic tourist bus is not capable of going all the way to the top, meaning that I first have to switch to a smaller bus-train and finally to a gleaming steel lift that looks very much out of place on a thirteenth century castle ((Apparently there’s a technical difference between a castle and a fortress.
-I gather Königstein started as a castle and ultimately became a fortress.)).
+So hilly in fact that a comic tourist bus is not capable of going all the way to the top, meaning that I first have to switch to a smaller bus-train and finally to a gleaming steel lift that looks very much out of place on a thirteenth century castle[^1].

 The top is significantly larger than looks from the ground.
 There are houses, parks, wine cellars and magnificent views of the surrounding area.
 I’m sure I only saw half of what there was there to see, but time was pressing on and I needed to push on to my night-stop in Pirna.